GPLRC Logo

 The Lioness Tale Prison Project

 The Lioness Tale Prison Project, founded and led by Diane Pendola, brings usable practices of awareness, contact, and communication into women’s prisons.
-Diane is a long-time student and colleague of Chris Price, and she has woven core elements of Gestalt Awareness Practice (GAP) into the project’s weekly circles—simple moves like taking our seat, basic breath, continuum of awareness, and clear, present-tense language.
+Diane is a long-time student and colleague of Chris Price, and she has woven core elements of Gestalt Awareness Practice (GAP) into the project’s weekly circles—simple moves like Taking Our Seat, basic breath practice, continuum of awareness, and clear, present-tense language.
 The work is steady and practical: noticing what’s here, separating direct experience from the stories we add, and strengthening choice in how we respond.

 What happens in a circle